Birch wood is one of the most valued woods for its clear appearance and ease of workability.

 Birch wood comes from the genus Betulawhich includes several species of trees distributed mainly in the northern hemisphere, in regions such as Europe, Asia and North America.

-Its grain is generally straight, although sometimes it can be slightly wavy, and its texture is fine and uniform.
+Its grain is generally straight, although it can sometimes be slightly wavy, and its texture is fine and uniform.

 Properties of Birch Wood